joshuacox/FOSSBilling-charts/README.md

-# fossbilling_katernary
+# FOSSBilling

-A Helm chart for fossbilling_katernary
+A Helm chart for FOSSBilling

 ## Installing the Chart